I was born in Cochabamba, the heart of Bolivia. From a young age I recognized a need to make music.

 But my music is not just Bolivian.
 I travel through the unique sound of each instrument, from Bolivia and beyond, taking me to landscapes that I have never been to in this lifetime, but that the spirit already recognizes.

 His interest for music awoke at the age of eight, participating in the military band of his elementary school, playing instruments of the Andean region, like the Sikus (or panflute).

-At the age of 16 he began formal studies in music at the Andrés Bello Institute, where he studied classical guitar.
-He continued his musical education at the Conservatory Milan in Cochabamba, Bolivia, while investigating ethnic instruments from various parts of the world.
+At the age of 16 he began formal studies at the Conservatory Milan in Cochabamba, Bolivia, while investigating ethnic instruments from various parts of the world.
 He studied under Professor Alberto Iporre Salinas, ex chairman of the Conservatory of Hungary.